 Following are its advantages:

 - It does not raise the fixed cost for the company.
 The company doesn’t need to make any payment to the investor.
-The company can pay a dividend to common stockholders, but that is also not compulsory.
+The company can pay a dividend to common stockholders, which is also not compulsory.

-- A company does not have to give any collateral in return of the fund it gets from the investor.
+- A company does not have to give any collateral in return for the fund it gets from the investor.
 Also, there is no claim of the investors on the existing assets of the company.
-A company is free to use its assets anyway it wants.
+A company is free to use its assets any way it wants.

 Following are its disadvantages: